Zack Short Player Props: Tigers vs. Angels

 - Short is batting .201 with four doubles, five home runs and 14 walks.

-- Short has an RBI in 12 of 56 games this year, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in two contests.
+- Short has had at least one RBI in 21.4% of his games this season (12 of 56), with two or more RBI eight times (14.3%).
+He has also been responsible for three or more of his team's runs in two contests.

-- In 10 of 56 games this season, he has scored, including multiple runs once.
+- In 10 of 56 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.